ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 Introduction to the ChipFlow platform
 =====================================

-This gives an overview of how chip design works with the ChipFlow platform.
+This tutorial gives an overview of how we can configure an SoC (system on chip) with the ChipFlow platform:

-It guides you through setting up an `example repository <https://gitlab.com/ChipFlow/example-socs>`_, making a change and seeing the results.
+* Simulate an example SoC
+* Add a peripheral
+* Optionally run on an FPGA

 .. important::